 You may not have a dog quite as intuitive as Bronco, but you can teach him or her to help you when asked.

-You might have heard of emotional support dogs, which are prescribed by a psychiatrist.
+You might have heard of psychiatric service dogs.
 These service dogs can help a patient control a debilitating mental illness inside and outside of the home.
 Even those who struggle with agoraphobia can find they are able to go much further with their best friend by their side.
 A dog can bring real hope to those who find that medication doesn’t seem to work, causes side effects or only takes them so far.
 Dogs are a scientifically proven, side-effect-free prescription for your brain.

 I want to share a quick exercise that you can use to teach your dog to help stop anxiety, panic or to just relieve stress.
 Your dog doesn’t have to be trained as an ESA (emotional support animal) or PSD (psychiatric service dog) to do this for you and you don’t even have to have a diagnosis to find it calming.